vedantchandra/vedantchandra.github.io/index.md

 The very first stars in the Universe were formed only a hundred million years after the Big Bang in an environment completely devoid of metals - indeed, these primordial stars themselves formed the first metals.
 It is theorized that some low-mass primordial stars could survive in the local Universe to this day.
 However, to date they have eluded all efforts to observe them.
 Instead, astronomers have observed extremely metal-poor stars, which are fascinating in their own right due to their peculiar chemical composition, old age, and insights into Galactic star formation.

 One significant challenge when hunting for metal-poor or metal-free stars is that when observed with spectroscopy, they are nearly indistinguishable from cool white dwarfs.
 I have recently been working with [Professor Kevin Schlaufman](http://www.kevinschlaufman.com/) on developing an [automated technique](https://github.com/vedantchandra/mpms) to differentiate metal-poor main-sequence stars from white dwarfs in large spectroscopic datasets.
 When applied to future large-scale surveys, this method could help find thousands more extremely metal-poor stars, and provide stronger constraints on the existence of surviving primordial stars in the local Universe.
-Our work is summarized in a publication currently in press at the Astronomical Journal ([Chandra & Schlaufman 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv210205058C/abstract)).
+Our work is summarized in [Chandra & Schlaufman (2021)](https://ui.adsabs.harvard.edu/abs/2021AJ....161..197C/abstract).

 <h2 id="hsl">Human Physiology during Long-Duration Spaceflight</h2>